Sceptre/sceptre/CONTRIBUTING.rst

 * Includes tests cases that demonstrates the previous flaw that now passes with the included patch, or demonstrates the newly added feature.
 Tests should have 100% code coverage.
 * Is appropriately licensed (Apache 2.0).

+Please keep in mind:

+* The benefit of contribution must be compared against the cost of maintaining the feature, as maintenance burden of new contributions are usually put on the maintainers of the project.

 Get Started
 -----------